Lucyjpjones/lj-fscr/README.md

 The **UserProfile** model within the profiles app is used to store users profile information and is connected to various apps for other benefits;
 - Checkout app - to store users checkout information, as well as order history.
-- Blog app - allows users to leave a comment with their username automatically displayed.
+- Blog app - to store name of user who created the blog and allows users to leave a comment with their username automatically displayed.
-- Forum appp - allows users to leave a comment with their username automatically displayed.
+- Forum appp - to store name of user who created thread allows users to leave a comment with their username automatically displayed.

 The **Post model** within the blog app, is used to store posts added by the admin user.
 The **Comments model** within the blog app, is used to store comments added by the user who is logged in.